OriginChain

 We shipped what customers asked us in demos.

-Every construct in the table above came from a real demo where someone asked "can you do X?" and the honest answer used to be no. We shipped the ones the substrate could express with predicate pushdown - semi-joins instead of cursors, expression-aware aggregates instead of subqueries.
+Every construct in the table above came from a real demo where someone asked "can you do X?" and the honest answer used to be no. We shipped the ones the substrate could express with predicate pushdown - semi-joins instead of cursors, expression-aware aggregates instead of subqueries, correlated EXISTS and IN that route through the same index walker as the outer WHERE.

 examples, real syntax